jforrest602/projects/AD_Basics.md

 Repeat the process to remove the second user.

 ### TASK 3: User Management - Unlocking Accounts and Forcing Password Changes

-Within Identity and Access Management (IAM), best practice includes setting a limit to the maximum number of login attempts before an account is locked.
-It helps protect against brute force attacks.
+Within [Identity and Access Management](https://www.microsoft.com/en-us/security/business/security-101/what-is-identity-access-management-iam) (IAM), best practice includes setting a limit to the maximum number of login attempts before an account is locked.
+It helps [protect against brute force attacks](https://owasp.org/www-community/controls/Blocking_Brute_Force_Attacks).

 You may have experienced this before if you have ever forgotten a password.

-This task required me to unlock a user account and force the user to change their password upon their next logon.
-This helps protect the user and organization in case their password was compromised rather than just forgotten.
+This task requires unlocking a user account and forcing the user to change their password upon their next logon.
+This helps protect both the user and the organization in case the user credential were in fact compromised rather than just forgotten.

-After locating the user via the search function, I right clicked and selected Reset Password on the pop-up menu.
+Locate the user via the search function.
+Right click and select `Reset Password` on the pop-up menu.

 ![image](https://github.com/user-attachments/assets/0a9bc2f3-02e2-4e7f-8ca5-1214c79aef6e)

-Once there, I made sure that the Unlock Account and User must change password at next logon options were selected and created a temporary password for the user.
+Once there, make sure that the `Unlock Account` and `User must change password at next logon` options are selected and create a temporary password for the user.

 ![image](https://github.com/user-attachments/assets/51b6ee6d-36ef-427e-be7a-f1980850a569)

 ![image](https://github.com/user-attachments/assets/0eab7e60-80be-47e9-b3df-a75bc13dffa2)

-I want to note here that this is just one of several ways that this task can be accomplished through the GUI.
+It is useful to note here, that this is just one of several ways that this task can be accomplished through the GUI.

-#### TASK 4: Managing Groups and Organizational Units - Creating a New OU & Security Group
+### TASK 4: Managing Groups and Organizational Units - Creating a New OU & Security Group

 First up under this task was to create a new Analysts organizational unit under IT.
 [Organizational units](https://learn.microsoft.com/en-us/entra/identity/domain-services/create-ou) allow you to logically group objects together and apply group policy to enforce configuration settings ultimately making your job as admin a bit easier.
 ![image](https://github.com/user-attachments/assets/69e13475-40dc-4e8b-809e-c9b9bac1328f)
 ![image](https://github.com/user-attachments/assets/4bb728f4-57b6-4324-b1a7-98ff306e182f)